Charles Cook (dancer)

 Charles "Cookie" Cook (February 11, 1914 – August, 1991) was a tap dancer who performed in the heyday of tap through the 1980s, and was a founding member of the Copasetics.
 He was the dance partner of Ernest "Brownie" Brown, with whom he performed from the days of vaudeville into the 1960s.
 They performed in film, such as Dorothy Dandridge 1942 "soundie" Cow Cow Boogie, on Broadway in the 1948 musical Kiss Me, Kate, twice at the Newport Jazz Festival, as well in other acts, including "Garbage and His Two Cans" in which they played the garbage cans.
 He headlined venues including New York's Palace, the Apollo, Radio City Music Hall, Cotton Club, and London Palladium.
-Quoted as saying "if you can walk, you can dance", Cook was one of the most influential tap masters and crucial in passing on the tap tradition to future generations.
+Cook was one of the most influential tap masters and crucial in passing on the tap tradition to future generations.

 Early life

-Cook was born on February 11, 1914.
-Cook was born in Chicago, Illinois, but grew up in Detroit, Michigan.
+Charles Cook was born on February 11, 1914 in Chicago, Illinois, but grew up in Detroit, Michigan.
 He was raised by his mother, who ran a boarding house for Black performers who were not welcome at white-owned establishments.
 As a result, he met and saw a number of acts including Ethel Waters, Butterbeans and Susie, Runnin' Wild, and Lucky Sambo as a young child.
 He was 13 when he met Ernest "Brownie" Brown, who would later become his dance partner.